Unity-Billal-mesloub/android-cmake/README.md

 First of all `cygwin` builds are **NOT supported** and will not be supported by _android-cmake_.
 To build natively on Windows you need a port of make but I recommend http://Unity-Billal-mesloub.github.io/ninja/ instead.

+First of all `cygwin` builds are **NOT supported** and will not be supported by _android-cmake_.
+To build natively on Windows you need a port of make but I recommend https://ninja-build.org/ instead.

 To build with Ninja you need:

 * Ensure you are using CMake newer than 2.8.9;